vedprakash-m/carpool/README.md

 ## 🌟 Overview

-VCarpool is a comprehensive carpool management application that connects drivers and passengers for efficient, eco-friendly transportation.
-Built with modern cloud-native architecture, it offers enterprise-grade security, real-time monitoring, and seamless user experience.
+VCarpool is a comprehensive school carpool management application that connects parents and students for safe, efficient school transportation.
+Built with modern cloud-native architecture, it offers enterprise-grade security, real-time monitoring, and seamless coordination for school drop-off and pick-up.

 ### ✨ Key Highlights